basiouni-mostafa/mastermind-webapp/README.md

    based on the game type
 7. The game will track your score (wins and losses)
 8. The timer for the game is based on the difficulty level you select

 ## Code Structure
 The game is built on Spring boot framework and implements the Model-View-Controller (MVC) pattern.

-* The controller package handles all the HTTP requests and routes them to the appropriate services.
+* The 'controller' package handles all the HTTP requests and routes them to the appropriate services.
+* The 'manager' package handles the game logic, generating random combinations, scoring, handling user input and other game related tasks.
-* The model package contains all the game logic.
+* The 'model' package contains the game state, guess history and other game-related data.
-* The view package contains all the Thymeleaf templates for the front-end.
+* The 'view' package contains all the Thymeleaf templates for the front-end.
-* The static folder contains all the images, css and javascript files.
+* The 'static' folder contains all the images, css and javascript files.

 ## Conclusion
 This project is a fun and engaging implementation of the classic game of Mastermind with added features that enhances